 You can see the effects in the example below, left being the original, right having the high pass filter applied.

-To recap - keep the original safe, do not save over it.
+To recap - keep the original safe, do not overwrite it.
 Save as PSD to preserve layers and keep adjustments for later changes.
-Save as JPEG only for distribution - sending email, upload to web and so on.
+Save as JPEG only for distribution - sending email, upload to the web and so on.